Green Mountain by Mount Teneriffe via Middle Fork Snoqualmie / 綠山

 See more trip photos here.

-Green Mountain Summit Views
+Green Mountain Summit Views Plus Exit

-A windy summit, the worst it’s ever been!
-It wasn’t cold, but the wind chill was insane!
-The pup and I spent most time west of the crest in tge trees.
-I’d sometimes go up to take photos but went right back down in between shots.
+It was a windy summit, the worst it’d ever been, with insane wind chill!
+We spent most time west of the crest in the trees.
+But I’d sometimes come up to take photos but right back down in between shots.
+Walking up and down the summit crest, I saw Mount Rainier and Mount Baker.

-On the way down, I stumbled upon a small clearing in the forest and took a photo of Mount Teneriffe.
-We reached the viewpoint at sunset and then hiked the rest of the way out in the dark.
+If we had more time today, I’d consider checking out the north peak for a different view.
+On the way out, I stumbled upon a small clearing in the trees and photographed Mount Teneriffe.
+Then we reached the viewpoint at sunset and hiked the rest of the way in the dark.

 Panoramic view from Last Chance Promontory